Albania's ex-Prime Minister Berisha put under house arrest while investigated for corruption | Politics

 - Albania

-An Albanian court on Saturday ordered house arrest for former Prime Minister Sali Berisha, who leads the opposition Democratic Party and is being investigated for possible corruption.
+A court in Albania on Saturday ordered house arrest for former Prime Minister Sali Berisha, who leads the opposition Democratic Party and is being investigated for possible corruption.

-Judge Irena Gjoka of the First Instance Special Court on Corruption and Organised Crime, which covers cases involving senior officials and politicians, accepted prosecutors' request to put Berisha, 79, under house arrest after he violated the previous restrictive measures of reporting every two weeks.
+Judge Irena Gjoka of the First Instance Special Court on Corruption and Organised Crime, which covers cases involving senior officials and politicians, granted prosecutors' request to put Berisha under house arrest after he violated a previous requirement to check in every two weeks.
 He was also barred from travelling abroad.

 Last week, parliament voted to strip Berisha of his legal immunity.
 Lawmakers loyal to Berisha tried to disrupt the session and boycotted the vote.

-Berisha has criticised his investigation and arrest as political repression ordered by Prime Minister Edi Rama, and has warned of "powerful protests".
+Berisha has criticised the investigation of him and his arrest as political repression ordered by Prime Minister Edi Rama, and he has warned of "powerful protests".

+Depriving Berisha of communication may become a wider political issue because he's the leader of the main opposition party.

+"The Democratic Party calls on all Albanians and its supporters to continue our today or never' battle for the restoration of the political pluralism and Edi Rama's deserved punishment."
+Luciano Boci, a senior party leader said at a news conference after the judge issued the order.

 "Rama's New Year postcard is the arrest and isolation of the opposition leader!"
 Berisha's son Shkelzen posted on Facebook.